-BUS-360-20, Business Research (SP14)
+BUS-360 Business Research

 Introduces students to basic research methods that enable them to define the research problem, develop the research plan, collect, evaluate and organize relevant information, develop findings and conclusions and recommend a preferred course of action supported by analysis.
 Students will learn core primary research concepts such as how to design and implement mail, telephone and electronic surveys, and how to run a focus group.
+[3 credits]

-1. Understand the basic principles of business research and how organizations successfully use primary and secondary research in making business decisions.
+- Describe the basic principles of business research and how organizations successfully use primary and secondary research in making business decisions.

-2. Apply business research methods by completing a research project.
+- Apply business research methods by completing a research project.
 Specifically, students will prepare a research proposal which will include the research question, secondary research, data collection design, sampling design, survey instrument development and testing.

-3. Improve and refine analytical, planning, time management, and critical thinking skills.
+- Improve and refine analytical, planning, time management, and critical thinking skills.

-4. Practice and improve communication and team building skills.
+- Practice and improve communication and team building skills.

-Quizzes: 50%.
+- Quizzes: 50%.
 The quizzes will be based on individual response (60%) and group response (40%) using the RAT process.
 The student must achieve a score of 70% to participate in the RAT process.

-REQUIRED TEXT(S) OR MATERIALS:
+REQUIRED/RECOMMENDED TEXTBOOK(S) OR MATERIALS:

 Access the bookstore website at www.ndm.bncollege.com for textbook information.